RdeSwart/SaladBar/README.md

 ## Features
 #### Navigation
-The pages navigation Bar is situated at the top of the screen, as most users would expect it to be.
+The page's navigation Bar is situated at the top of the screen, as most users would expect it to be.
 It is identical on all pages.
 Having it displayed on all pages, prevents the need to use the back button.
   * The Links are situated on the top right of the page and will navigate the user to the Home Page, the Menu Page and the Contact Page.
     * The active page link has an underline and background colour for user clarity as to what page they are on at the moment.
   * The SaladBar name logo is situated on the top left of the page and is also a link back to the top of the Home Page if clicked.